AndykingSkywalker/PS2-Cover-Downloader/README.md

 ## Description

 The PS2 Cover Downloader is a Python-based application that automates the process of downloading cover art for PlayStation 2 games.
 The application scans a specified directory for PS2 game files, retrieves the corresponding cover art from an online repository, and saves the images to a designated output directory.
+This tool is intended to be used with the PCSX2 application.

 ## Features